jwonyk/EDS-230-HW-ALMOND-YIELD-PROFIT/README.md

 The primary objectives of this assignment are to:

-- Conceptualize a climate-crop model through a clear diagrammatic representation,
+- Conceptualize a climate-crop model through a clear diagrammatic representation

-- Implement the conceptual model as a reusable R function,
+- Implement the conceptual model as a reusable R function

-- Apply the model to a provided daily climate dataset, and
+- Apply the model to a provided daily climate dataset
 - Validate model outputs against expected summary statistics.

 ## Repository Structure